apollo

 Diet & Lifestyle Advise

 • A ketogenic diet (low in carbohydrates and high in fats) is recommended for children with epilepsy.
-This diet helps in utilising fat instead of glucose for energy generation of energy.
+This diet helps in utilizing fat instead of glucose for energy generation.

 • The Atkins diet (high fat and controlled carbohydrates) is recommended for adolescents and adults.